OpenDDS/OpenDDS/docs/cmake.md

 for downstream projects to use.
 See the [install Test] for an example of installing these files.
-It uses [`install(FILES)`](https://cmake.org/cmake/help/latest/command/install.html#files), but there's not any restriction on what installation method can be used.
-For example, one could set the [`PUBLIC_HEADER`](https://cmake.org/cmake/help/latest/prop_tgt/PUBLIC_HEADER.html#prop_tgt:PUBLIC_HEADER) target property on the target to the desired files from the interface files lists and then install those using
+It uses [`install(FILES)`](https://cmake.org/cmake/help/latest/command/install.html#files), but there isn't any restriction on what installation method can be used.
+For example, the [`PUBLIC_HEADER`](https://cmake.org/cmake/help/latest/prop_tgt/PUBLIC_HEADER.html#prop_tgt:PUBLIC_HEADER) target property could be set on target to the desired files from the interface lists.
+Then they installed using
 [`install(TARGETS ...
 PUBLIC_HEADER ...)`](https://cmake.org/cmake/help/latest/command/install.html#installing-targets).

 [install Test]: ../tests/cmake/install/library/CMakeLists.txt